Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

 \subsubsection{Ranking supervised pre-trained models in a regression task}

-Besides extensive classification tasks considered above, this section shows how LogME can be used to assess pre-trained models for a regression task.
-The two prior methods (LEEP and NCE) depends on the category relationship between pre-trained categories and downstream categories, therefore they are not applicable to regression tasks.
+We now turn to an evaluation of how well LogME can assess pre-trained models for a regression task.
+The two prior methods (LEEP and NCE) depend on a categorical relationship between pre-trained categories and downstream categories, therefore they do not apply to regression tasks.

-The regression task we use is the dSprites~\citep{matthey_dsprites:_2017} dataset from the Visual Task Adaptation Benchmark~\citep{zhai_large-scale_2020} which is commonly used for evaluating the quality of learned representations.
-The input is an image containing a sprite (heart, square, and ellipse) with varying scale, orientation, and position.
+The regression task we use is the dSprites~\citep{matthey_dsprites:_2017} dataset from the Visual Task Adaptation Benchmark~\citep{zhai_large-scale_2020}, a common benchmark for evaluating the quality of learned representations.
+The input is an image containing a sprite (heart, square, and ellipse) with varying scale/orientation/position.
 Pre-trained models are transferred to predict four scalars (scale, orientation, and $(x, y)$ positions) together, and mean square error (MSE) on the test data is reported.
-The supervised pre-trained models are the same as Section~\ref{sec:supervised_classification} and hyper-parameter setting scheme follows.
+The supervised pre-trained models and the hyper-parameter tuning scheme are the same as in Section~\ref{sec:supervised_classification}.

 Results are plotted in Figure~\ref{fig:regression}.
-It is clear that LogME and MSE are well correlated and the correlation coefficient $\tau_w = 0.79$ is very large: if a pre-trained model $\phi_A$ has larger LogME than $\phi_B$, with $89.5\%$ probability $\phi_A$ is better (has smaller MSE) than $\phi_B$ after actually fine-tuning.
+It is clear that LogME and MSE are well correlated and the correlation coefficient $\tau_w = 0.79$ is very large: if a pre-trained model $\phi_A$ has larger LogME than $\phi_B$, with roughly $89.5\%$ probability $\phi_A$ is better (has smaller MSE) than $\phi_B$ after actually fine-tuning.